bkrahmer/ja-micro/README.md

 The ability to test your microservice code from several different aspects and to achieve various goals is driven by the testing pyramid approach.
 At the base of the pyramid is where the majority of your tests should be, which are unit tests.
 They are at the base because this is usually the first opportunity to catch bugs and run the fastest.
-Up on level from here is what we call Integration Tests.
+Up one level from here is what we call Integration Tests.
 Here, you are testing specific integration code, such as a PostgresRepository.
 In our recipes, we show an example of how to test database migration code and repository code against a real instance of Postgres running in a container.